-1. Establish and maintain effective relationships with the recipients of psychological services 2.
-Develop evidence-based intervention plans specific to the service delivery goals 3.
+Establish and maintain effective relationships with the recipients of psychological services Develop evidence-based intervention plans specific to the service delivery goals 3.
 Implement interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables 4.
 Demonstrate the ability to apply the relevant research literature to clinical decision making 5.
-Modify and adapt evidence-based approaches effectively when a clear evidence-base is lacking 6.
-Evaluate intervention effectiveness and adapt intervention goals and methods consistent with ongoing evaluation 0 1 VIII.
-S upervision 1.
-Demonstrate knowledge of supervision models and practices 2.
-Demonstrate the ability to apply theory and knowledge of supervision models to the practice of supervision iv Co angultation and Interpretagional /Interdigginlinews Chille 1 ix.
-CC onsultation and Interprofessional/Interdisciplinary Skills 1.
-Demonstrate knowledge and respect for the roles and perspectives of other professions 2.
-Demonstrates knowledge of consultation models and practices • •
+Modify and adapt evidence-based approaches effectively when a clear evidence-base is lacking Evaluate intervention effectiveness and adapt intervention goals and methods consistent with ongoing evaluation [a viii.
+Supervision Demonstrate knowledge of supervision models and practices 2.
+Demonstrate the ability to apply theory and knowledge of supervision models to the practice of supervision ix.
+Consultation and Interprofessional/Interdisciplinary Skills Demonstrate knowledge and respect for the roles and perspectives of other professions 2.
+Demonstrates knowledge of consultation models and practices

 Using this form rate the extent to which the student has developed competency in the following Program Specific Competency (PSC).
-You should consider the following areas: Course PSY726 where the MLA is B- or better.
+You should consider the following areas:

+• Course PSY726 where the MLA is B- or better.

-Program Specific Competency and Elements Yr 1 Yr 2 Yr 3 Yr 4 Social Justice Student demonstrates a commitment to social justice as reflected in a range of professional experiences.
+Program Specific Competency and Elements Yr 2 Yr 3 Yr 4 Social Justice Student demonstrates a commitment to social justice as reflected in a range of professional experiences.